ziyexiaohei/cse15l-lab-reports/lab1.md

 1. Using the command with no arugment
    <br>
 ![Image](ls1.png)
-   * The Working directory is in home directory
+   * The Working directory is `/home`
    * The `ls` command will list all the file and folder inside the directory, the output we get is lecture1 the only folder inside the home directory.
    * No eror messages pops up.

 2. Using the command with a path to directory as an argument
    <br>
    ![Image](ls2.png)
-   * The Working the directory is in home direcotry
+   * The Working the directory is `/home`
    * The `ls` command will list all the file and floder inside the directory, this time we provide a path to a directory, thus it will list the file and floder in the directory we entered.
    *  No error occur.

 3. Using the command with a path to file as an argument
    <br>
    ![Image](ls3.png)
-   * The working directory is in lecture1 folder, `/home/lecture1`
+   * The working directory is `/home`
-   * The `ls` command will list all the file inside the given directory, when we use the command with a path to a file as an argument we will get a output only listing the file that we enter, instead all the file and folder inside the directory.
-Thus the output we have is only the file.
+   * The `ls` command will list all the file inside the given directory, when we use the command with a path to a file as an argument we will get a output only listing the path to the file we entered.
    * No error.

 ## Command `cat`
 1. Using the command with no argument
    <br>
 ![Image](cat1.png)
-   * The working directory is in home directory.
+   * The working directory is `/home`.
    * The output we have acctually is empty, or it repeat what we entered, until we use `Control+D` represent "End Of Signal" to end it.
 The `cat` command will print out the content of the file, in this case we didn't specific which file, so it will just wait for our input from the keyboard, then it will repeat the input and print out on the screen.
    * No Error.
 2. Using the command with a path to directory as an argument